BrendanNolan/obsidian/rust.md

 ## Using File Instead of mod.rs (Modern Approach)

-As of Rust 2018, you can organize nested modules without using mod.rs.
+As of Rust 2018, you can organise nested modules without using mod.rs.
 Instead, you use a file named after the parent module.
 Here's how it works:

 File Structure: